minhdang-DS/MyMedQL/README.md

 | Week 5 | Integration testing, performance tuning |
 | Week 6 | Final documentation, video demo, presentation |

 ---

-## 📌 Professional Notes
-This README serves as the landing page for the project repository.
-It summarizes the scope, architecture, and planned milestones to provide a clear overview for maintainers, collaborators, and evaluators.

----